jchatel/quickmail-next-docs/campaigns/custom-fields-for-personalizing-emails.md

 Click **+ Property** → add a custom property name → set a default value (optional) → **Confirm**.

-The default value is used as a fallback if a lead does not have a value assigned for that property.
+The default value can also be used as a fallback value if a lead does not have a value assigned for that property.

+This is easier than using Liquid Syntax.

 ![screenshot](../images/002_file-UoYefE8471.png)